bioinformatics-core-shared-training/Using_Git_with_R/index.md

 - Getting comments/wishes/bug reports from users (Issues)
 - Fixing code and re-publishing
 - Honey I broke my program! aka.
 How to recover from making a mistake
+- Other uses for Github
+  - Creating group webpages and wikis
+  - Collaborative documents
+  - Course materials (like this one!)